 Nitrogen is one of two prominent chemical nutrients that often pollute water sources.
 It mainly enters waterways through agricultural practices, namely the application of fertilizers.

-Plants thrive with nitrogen, but this isn’t always a good thing.
-A buildup can cause hypoxia in water, killing the environment and harming people who drink it.
+A nitrogen buildup can cause hypoxia in water, damaging the environment and harming people who drink it.

-Infants under 4 months are especially susceptible to an overabundance of nitrogen in the water.
-The chemical can restrict oxygen transportation in their blood.
-High nitrate is also linked to aquifer vulnerability, as this substance can easily seep into the groundwater to pollute it.
+Infants under 4 months are especially susceptible to an overabundance of nitrogen in water, as it can restrict oxygen transportation in their blood.
+High nitrogen levels are also linked to aquifer vulnerability, as this substance can easily seep into the groundwater to pollute it.

 9. Phosphorus

-Phosphorus is the other fertilizer element that can contaminate water.
-Like with nitrogen, plants grow abundantly due to phosphoric buildups, causing eutrophication.
-Once they do, they consume a large amount of the water’s oxygen, killing fish and making the liquid harmful to drink.
+Phosphorus is another fertilizer element that can contaminate water.
+As with nitrogen, plants grow abundantly due to phosphoric buildups, causing eutrophication.
+Once they do, they consume a large amount of the water’s oxygen, killing fish and making the water harmful to drink.

 Phosphorus in water doesn’t do much harm to humans by itself.
 However, it can encourage algal blooms to grow, many of which secrete toxins that harm people when ingested.

 As a result, nitrogen and phosphorus make up a special group of nutrient pollutants.
-Farmers and agriculturists must take care not to let these chemicals run off into the groundwater.
+Farmers and agriculturists must ensure not to let these chemicals run off into the groundwater.

 10. Fluoride

 Fluoride is a “good” contaminant in many water sources across the country.
-Water authorities have purposely added fluoride to drinking supplies for dental health since the 1940s.
+Water authorities have purposely added fluoride to drinking supplies for dental health since the 1940s, as it’s been shown to strengthen enamel.

 11. Giardia

-Giardia is one of the most common microbial threats that contaminated water can administer.
-They are parasites that live in human and animal intestines.
-However, when they’re excreted, they enter shell-like forms called cysts, which protects them until they are ingested again.
+Giardia is one of the most common microbial threats found in drinking water.
+It’s a parasite that lives in human and animal intestines.
+When it’s excreted, it enters a shell-like form called a cyst, which protects it until it’s ingested again.

 12. E. coli

 Like Giardia, E. coli is a microbial threat that contaminates water via the stool of humans or animals.
 Rather than parasites, E. coli is a kind of bacteria.
-Most strains of the bacteria are harmless, but some can cause severe cramps and vomiting blood.
+Most strains of the bacteria are harmless, but some can cause severe cramps and blood vomiting.

-Thankfully, most public water sources treated with chlorine do not cause E. coli outbreaks.
-However, it is critical to stay vigilant and notify a doctor if you experience symptoms of E.coil contamination such as nausea and diarrhea.
+Fortunately, most public water sources are treated with chlorine to prevent E. coli outbreaks.
+Still, it’s important to stay vigilant and notify a doctor if you experience symptoms of E. Coli contamination, such as nausea and diarrhea.

 13. Cryptosporidium (“Crypto”)

 The CDC lists cryptosporidium as a leading cause of waterborne infection in the United States.
-Also called “Crypto,” this parasite is shed through stool and lives in human intestines just like Giardia and E. coli.
-Crypto is far more likely to cause infections through swallowing recreational water like community pools and hot tubs.
+Also known as “Crypto,” this parasite is shed through stool and lives in human intestines, just like Giardia and E. coli.

-Cryptosporidium parasites are so common because they are resistant to chlorine.
+Cryptosporidium parasites are commonly found in water because they’re resistant to chlorine.
 They can survive as many as ten days in treated water as cysts.
 Typically, Crypto infections only last a few weeks, but they can cause severe complications for people with weakened immune systems.
+As it’s resistant to chlorine, Crypto is often found in swimming pools and hot tub water.

 14. Radium

 Radium is one of the most common radiological pollutants found in water.
-It is a naturally-occurring element that forms when elements like thorium and uranium decay.
-Those components are found as trace amounts in rocks and sands.
+It’s a naturally occurring element that forms when elements like thorium and uranium decay, which are both found in trace amounts in rocks and sands.

 The dangers of radionuclides lie in their absorption.
-Fish, animals, and plants can absorb radium from water.
-However, it can increase the risk of cancer when ingested by humans.
+Fish, animals, and plants can absorb radium from water, and when it’s ingested by humans it can increase the risk of cancer.

 15. Radon